adamstrawson/resume/index.md

 Within the DevOps role, I maintain the infrastructure for our service, prevent potential bottlenecks, and scalability plans, as well as participate with the on-call schedule.

-Along side the operations tasks I work with the development team improve the platform and build new features for our users.
+Along side the operations tasks I work with the development team to improve the platform and build new features for our users.

 ### Zopa Ltd.
 Developer